ebosas/dbt-test/README.md

     psql -h postgres -U postgres -d dbt
 ```

+### On AWS

-Create a Postgres database on AWS RDS.
-Make sure to add a password in `secret.tfvars`.
+Add a password in `secret.tfvars`.
+Then create a Postgres database in AWS RDS.

 ```bash
 terraform apply -var-file="secret.tfvars"